 As someone who was in a tough grad school program (I studied traditional Chinese Medicine in a Master's program), I needed all the help I could get memorizing both eastern (TCM terms, meridians, points, syndromes, and pathogens) as well as all the western information (anatomy, physiology, pathology, and medical terminology).
 It was enough to give one a semester-long headache!

 So I created a study tonic for myself, and now Haven Herbs also sells it to others.

-It's called Brain Juice and it would also be good for folks with memory loss for reasons other than grad school, too.
+It's called Mastermind and it would also be good for folks with memory loss for reasons other than grad school, too.
 When I used it, I kept it in my water bottle during class and study sessions.
 It oxygenates the brain, helps boost long and short-term memory, and facilitates the brain making connections.
 I found it really helped me.

-Buy Brain Juice here.
+Buy Mastermind here.

 What's in it and why?